 Keep repeating it.
 Affirm it as often as you can.
 Because every repetition will cause a crack in the wall.
 And once enough cracks have appeared, the wall will crumble.
 You will remember.

 That's when you will be free to lose that weight, stop smoking and drinking or ditch that shopping habit.
 Because you no longer emotionally depend on it.
 You no longer need to fill the void that lack of self-worth left within you.

 And your life will improve beyond what you thought imaginable.
 Without much effort, motivation or willpower.

-So why not spend 2018 tearing down that wall?
+So why not spend the new year tearing down that wall?
 Reminding yourself that you ARE worth.
-You couldn’t spend your time any better in the new year.
+You couldn't spend your time any better.